We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Straight to the Point

 The Zojirushi Home Bakery Virtuoso Plus Breadmaker impressed us with how well it mixed, kneaded, proofed, and stretched the dough to make picture-perfect loaves.
-For smaller kitchens or infrequent bakers, we recommend the Zojirushi Home Bakery Mini Breadmaker.
+For smaller kitchens, we recommend the Zojirushi Home Bakery Mini Breadmaker.

 To find which bread maker met our standards for high-quality loaves, we tested 20 popular models to see which ones were the simplest to use, easiest to clean, and above all else, made great-tasting bread.